Debugging Test Failures Using Model Slicer

-This example shows how to debug Simulink Test baseline failures by using the Model Slicer.
+This example shows how to debug Simulink Test baseline and verification failures by using the Model Slicer.
 A predefined baseline test case is provided for use with the

 The baseline is captured from an earlier state of the model.
 After capturing the baseline, a design error is introduced in the model, which causes the baseline test to fail.
 Then, the Model Slicer is used to debug the failure and localize the design error.